Zoning Code for CMX-5 Districts

 Moving and Storage Facilities

-Moving and Storage Facilities requires a use registration permit
+Moving and Storage Facilities requires a variance

 Moving and Storage Facilities is defined as “Uses engaged in the moving of household or office furniture, appliances, and equipment from one location to another, including the temporary storage of those same items.
 Typical uses include moving companies and self-service and mini-storage warehouses.”